Arna Municipality

 Arna is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1964 until 1972.
-It encompassed the northeastern part of the Bergen Peninsula, along the Sørfjorden, bordering the city of Bergen across the mountains to the west.
-The administrative centre of the municipality was the village of Indre Arna.
-The municipality stretched from the village of Ytre Arna to Trengereid along the coast and then inland about 8 km to the Espeland area.
-Today, the area of the former municipality makes up the borough of Arna in the city of Bergen.
+The 102.44 km2 municipality existed from 1964 until its dissolution in 1972.
+The area is now part of Bergen Municipality in the traditional district of Midhordland in Vestland county.
+The administrative centre was the village of Indre Arna.
+Other villages in the municipality included Ytre Arna, Tunes, Trengereid, Espeland, and Garnes.
+The area of the former municipality makes up the present-day borough of Arna, east of the city centre of Bergen.